JevyZhu/jevyzhu.github.io/_posts/2020-11-25-DIND-Jenkins-K8S.md

 ## TCP vs Unix-Domain Socket

-There is no big difference except that local socket should have better performance because it is more like read/write local file.
+There is no big difference.
+But local socket should have better performance because it is more like read/write local file.

-# Wait Docker-Daemon Up
+# Wait Docker-Daemon Up !

 So far it looks pretty good.
 But actually there is a potential problem: